DouniaBK/earth-hammam/README.md

 ![NavBar](static/images/navbar-small.png)

-The responsive navbar collapses for small and medium screens allowing better user experience and optics.
+The responsive navbar collapses for small and medium screens allowing a better user experience and optics.

 ### Logo:
 Simple clean logo featuring the name of the establishment written in uppercase and bold, placed in the top left corner of the site including the only link that redirects to the welcome page.